CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-2-customization.md

 In the Azure Portal, navigate to the Azure API Management instance, from the left navigation pane, under Deployment + infrastructure, click on **Notifications**

-Look at the available notifications and notifications templates which are customizable.
+Now go to **Notification Template** and look at the available notifications templates which are customizable.

    ![APIM Notifications](media/mapi31.png)